What is an Assistance or Emotional Support Animal?

 What types of Licensed Mental Health Professional will I see?

-We will select a LMHP legally authorized to approve letters for Emotional Support Animals in your state of primary residence.
+We will select a LMHP or a doctor such as MD or DO legally authorized to approve letters for Emotional Support Animals in your state of primary residence.
 We have a comprehensive variety of LMHPs on our team, including Licensed Mental Health Counselors, Licensed Clinical Professional Counselors, Licensed Clinical Social Workers and Licensed Marriage and Family Therapists.
 All LMHP’s in our network have passed the appropriate medical board examinations and are completely qualified.

 What is contained in an ESA letter?